-- Determine overall data structure - Decide on the data model you would like to adopt how do you fill the gap between your existing goods data and the requirements of a declaration? - Prepare data input: shipment, customs data, identify controlled goods and specific licenses, certificates or other authorisations for those to fulfil all legal requirements - Develop the API client based on the specification in the TSS API reference guide - Prepare item level data to complete declarations - Use NICTA to learn about the detailed declaration process requirements for the declarations you're trying to automate (Entry Summary Declaration, Simplified Frontier Declaration, Supplementary Declaration or Full Frontier Declaration) - Add legislative information about a good from the Tariff referencing the relevant declaration data guides on NICTA - Remember not to exceed the 99-line item limit - If you are using the API to address the backlog of Supplementary Declarations, you can refer to the Supplementary Declaration Assistant on NICTA for guidance on simplifying the process - 3.
-Perform a sample test - Test goods data set by declaring goods in test version of the declaration (Entry Summary Declaration, Simplified Frontier Declaration, Supplementary Declaration or Full Frontier Declaration) - Submitting through the test environment sends declarations to HMRC's CDS Trader Dress Rehearsal, which behaves similarly to the live version and can validate declarations - In case of errors, identify them and improve based on: - The API specification in the TSS API reference guide for technical errors - NICTA error code guidance and data guides for data errors - Re-run testing to eliminate errors - Perform a large dataset test, in collaboration with the TSS API support team: - To test larger volumes of declarations with many goods before moving to the live environment, please first make the necessary arrangements with the API support team who can provide additional guidance on this process - Approach this gradually.
-As your confidence grows in the validity of your data, increase the size and complexity of your data
+1. Determine overall information structure

+- Decide on the information model you would like to adopt how do you fill the gap between your existing goods information and the requirements of a declaration? - Prepare information input: shipment, customs information, identify controlled goods and specific licenses, certificates or other authorisations for those to fulfil all legal requirements - Develop the API client based on the specification in the TSS API reference guide

+2. Prepare item level information to complete declarations

+- Use NICTA to learn about the detailed declaration process requirements for the declarations you're trying to automate (Entry Summary Declaration, Simplified Frontier Declaration, Supplementary Declaration or Full Frontier Declaration) - Add legislative information about a good from the Tariff referencing the relevant declaration data guides on NICTA - Remember not to exceed the 99-line item limit

+3. Perform a sample test

+- Test goods dataset by declaring goods in test version of the declaration (Entry Summary Declaration, Simplified Frontier Declaration, Supplementary Declaration or Full Frontier Declaration) - Submitting through the test environment sends declarations to HMRC's CDS Trader Dress Rehearsal, which behaves similarly to the live version and can validate declarations

-- Please do not use the TSS test environment for volume testing.
-There is a risk that large volumes may affect system functionality for other users - Your access to the TSS test environment may be revoked if you don't comply with this reasonable use request
+- In case of errors, identify them and improve based on: - The API specification in the TSS API Reference How-to Guide for technical errors - NICTA error code guidance and data guides for data errors - Re-run testing to eliminate errors - 4.
+Perform a large dataset test, in collaboration with the TSS API support team: - To test larger volumes of declarations with many goods before moving to the live environment, please first make the necessary arrangements with the API support team who can provide additional guidance on this process - Approach this gradually as your confidence grows in the validity of your information, increase the size and complexity of your information - Please do not use the TSS test environment for volume testing, as there is a risk that large volumes may affect system functionality for other users - Your access to the TSS test environment may be revoked if you don't comply with this reasonable use request